 Narcissists are amazing, manipulative story tellers.
 And they will tell their stories to anyone who will listen.
 Long after the show is over they will continue to spread their elaborate lies until they are filled with enough sympathy or applause to fuel their vanity.

 Lies and deceit are their playbook.
 You find yourself documenting EVERY.SINGLE.INTERACTION to back up the absurdity that’s become your reality because you’re sure no one will believe you when you tell them.
-And the narcissist has convinced you that you’re crazy, so you need reassurance.
+And the narcissist has convinced you that you’re bonkers, so you need reassurance.
 You need someone to confirm that this is not how things should be.
 Ever.

 It’s really hard to talk to someone who can’t reason with logic.
 You continuously try to show them how out of control the situation is, but you’re wasting your breath.
 It’s useless.
 And to other people, it looks as though you’ve given up, or given in, but in reality, you’re just trying hard to save your sanity on the brink of what seems like never-ending pandemonium.